-Immunisations for HPV start at the beginning of the school year so that there is time to administer all three doses during the year.
+Immunisations for HPV start at the beginning of the school year so that there is time to administer both doses during the year.
 Tdap immunisations usually occur later in the year as scheduling permits.

 Alternatively, your child can receive their vaccine through your doctor.

 The regional public health nurse will watch your child for 20 minutes after each immunisation.
 This is standard practice following any immunisation.
 The nurse will also give them a leaflet with information for children and their families following immunisation.

 If you have any concerns, ring your family doctor.
 You can also call Healthline 0800 611 116 day or night.

 Since 2001, Measles, Mumps and Rubella (MMR) vaccine has been given to boys and girls at ages 15 months and four years.
 If your child has not received two doses of MMR vaccine, they may not be protected against those diseases.
 The vaccine is available free from your general practice for anyone born from 1 January 1969 who has not completed two doses.

 Last reviewed: Has this been useful?
 Tell us what you think.